Nigerians in Abuja, Kano, and Lagos are worried about the scarcity of the Central Bank of Nigeria (CBN)’s redesigned N200, N500, and N1,000 banknotes.

 Jibrin Aminu, who operates a business centre including a PoS machine, said he has only seen the new naira notes once and it was brought by a customer who sent money to his relatives.

-He said although he receives and sends money, he neither gets the new notes from the bank nor from people who come for transfer.
+He said that although he receives and sends money, he does not get the new notes from the bank or from people who come for transfers.

 ‘January phase-off sacrosanct’

-The CBN had last week in a circular assured that “The current N200, N500 and N1,000 banknotes will circulate side by side with the redesigned banknotes till January 31, 2023, when the current notes shall be withdrawn from circulation and cease to be legal tender.
+The CBN assured in a circular last week that “The current N200, N500, and N1,000 banknotes will circulate side by side with the redesigned banknotes until January 31, 2023, when the current notes shall be withdrawn from circulation and cease to be legal tender.

 “The current banknotes remain legal tender till January 31 and should not be rejected as a means of exchange for purchasing goods and services.”